Here’s A Simple Radler Beer Recipe To Make The Classic German Beverage!

 In Bavaria (where Lisa grew up), a Radler is called a “Radler” but in the north of Germany you’ll often find it called “Alsterwasser”.

 Whatever the local name, German beer lemonade can usually be found on the menu.
 It’s the kind of thing you’d sip on while enjoying German pretzels and Obatzda (in Bavaria at least)!
+It’s also a popular drink to enjoy during Oktoberfest!

 When talking about Radler names and ingredients, though, you have to be careful.
 German lemonade is not the same as North American lemonade.